Stable cohomology of polyvector fields: Relation to stable formality morphisms

 \subsection{Reduction to \texorpdfstring{$\Lie\{1\}$}{Lie\{1\}} algebra cohomology}

-$G$ is a pro-nilpotent group and thus the exponential group of its Lie algebra.
+$G$ is a pro-unipotent group and thus the exponential group of its Lie algebra.
 The Lie algebra is the space of $(\Lie\{1\})_\infty$ derivations of $\Tpoly$, with zero unary component.
 This space in turn can be seen as the closed degree zero elements in $C(\Tpoly, \Tpoly)$, with vanishing unary (and zero-ary) part.
-An element $\exp(x)\in G$, with $x$ a degree zero cocyle in $C(\Tpoly, \Tpoly)$, is homotopic to the identity iff $x$ is exact.
-Hence the Lie algebra of $H\subset G$ (with $H$ as above) is the exponential group of the Lie algebra of degree zero cocycles in $C(\Tpoly, \Tpoly)$, with vanishing unary and zero-ary part.
+An element $\exp(x)\in G$, with $x$ a degree zero cocyle in $C(\Tpoly, \Tpoly)$, is homotopic to the identity iff $x$ is exact, cf. Lemma \ref{lem:linftyhomotopy} in Appendix \ref{app:linftyhomotopy}.
+Hence the Lie algebra of $H\subset G$ (with $H$ as above) is the Lie algebra of degree zero cocycles in $C(\Tpoly, \Tpoly)$, with vanishing unary and zero-ary part.
 The Lie algebra of $\bar G$ is hence given by the subspace of $H^0(\Tpoly, \Tpoly)$ of elements without unary or zero-ary part.
 Let us denote this subspace by $H^0(\Tpoly, \Tpoly)'$.
 Hence, using Lemma \ref{lem:torsor} we see that $\bar M$ is a torsor over the exponential group of $H^0(\Tpoly, \Tpoly)'$.
 Similar reasoning applies for the $GL(\infty)$ equivariant or constant coefficient polydifferential cases, so we obtain the following statements:

 \begin{itemize} \item The space $\bar M^{GL(\infty)}$ is a torsor over $H^0( C(\Tpoly, \Tpoly)^{GL(\infty)} )'$, where the $'$ again means that we restrict to those derivations having vanishing unary and zero-ary part. \item The space $\bar M^{cg}$ is a torsor over the exponential group of the Lie algebra $H^0( C_{polydiff}(\Tpoly, \Tpoly)^{GL(\infty)} )'$.
 Here $C_{polydiff}(\Tpoly, \Tpoly)\subset C(\Tpoly, \Tpoly)$ are those chains given by $\mO$-polydifferential operators, and the $'$ again means that we require vanishing unary and zero-ary part. \end{itemize}